top of page

 While we always strive to achieve the desired outcome of clear and comfortable ears, please note that if the procedure cannot be carried out or is unsuccessful on the first attempt, a fee will still apply for the appointment time.

-Book your Earwax Removal appointment by Contact Us by mobile or email if you have any question.
+Book your Earwax Removal appointment by Contact Us or email if you have any question.